golanlevin/Cytographia/notes/README.md

 ![Generative paper](images/generative-paper.png)

 A debate is simmering on Twitter about skeumorphism in generative art.
-The debate is typified by these two (mutually contradictory) comments by Joshua Davis.
-On the one hand, Davis states that he doesn't prefer generative art that imitates analog media; on the other, he states that he loves to include noise (...an imitation of analog media) in his work because it makes everything better.
+The debate could be summarized by these two somewhat contradictory comments by Joshua Davis.
+On the one hand, Davis states that he doesn't prefer digital art that imitates analog media; on the other, he states that he loves to include noise (...an imitation of analog media) in his digital art because it "makes everything better".

 ![Generative paper](images/davis_1.png)